 Best for Kids: Hawaiian Shaved Ice S700 Electric Snow Cone Machine

-What We Like: Kid-friendly, compact, includes one-year warranty
+What We Love: Kid-friendly, compact, includes one-year warranty

-What We Don't Like: Shaved ice not as fine and fluffy as some reviewers prefer, noisy
+What We Don't Love: Shaved ice not as fine and fluffy as some reviewers prefer, noisy

 This kid-approved Hawaiian snow cone machine is fun and easy to use.
 Simply remove the lid and place ice into the hopper.
 Then, replace and turn the lid to engage the motor.
 An added safety feature prevents the machine from operating when the lid is off, making it safe for little hands (although adult supervision is always recommended).